programming-dot-dev/p.d-legal/content/docs/administration_guidelines.md

 ## Definitions:

-- **Strike**: a strike is a part of if the incremental [admin response system](#the-3-4-strike-system), where for each strike a user accumulate a stricter response is warranted, accumulating to a strike 4 response, which would be a permanent ban.
+- **Strike**: a strike is a part of the incremental [admin response system](#the-3-4-strike-system), where for each strike a user accumulate a stricter response is warranted, accumulating to a strike 4 response, which would be a permanent ban.

 - **Severity**: severity describes the minimum strike that will be applied to the offending content.
 E.g. content of severity 2 will be given a minimum of strike 2, however if they are already at strike 2, the strike would increment to strike 3, etc…